MomentumV/MMM-RandomBibleVerse/README.md

 	<tbody>
 		<tr>
 			<td><code>version</code></td>
-			<td>Here is a list of the supported Bible versions: https://www.biblegateway.com/versions/
+			<td>Here is a list of the supported Bible versions:  ['ESV','NIV','KJV','NKJV']
       		<br/>
 			Note that <code>version</code> also determines the language of the Bible verse.
 The language of the Bible reference, i.e. name of the book, is determined by the global <code>language</code> parameter in your config
 			<br/>
       		Examples: <code>ESV</code>, <code>NIV</code>, <code>RV1960</code>, etc.
 			</td>